Frequently asked questions

 superproject.

-Subpatch is just another wrapper around git, right?
+subpatch is just another wrapper around git, right?

 No, subpatch is not another wrapper around git.
 Like git submodules or git subtree, subpatch is an extension to git.